inductiva/inductiva/docs-sources/delft3d/faq.md

 To run a Delft3D simulation with FLOW-WAVE coupling using the Inductiva API, you’ll need to run both the FLOW and WAVE components together.
-This involves creating a shell script (e.g., `run_sim.sh`) that starts `d_hydro.exe` with `mpirun` in the background and launches `wave.exe` in the foreground, allowing them to interact during the simulation.
+This involves creating a shell script (e.g., `run_sim.sh`) that starts `d_hydro.exe` with `mpirun` in the background while launching `wave.exe` in the foreground, allowing both components to interact during the simulation.

 Here’s a basic example of such a script: